Snap-In Dentures: How Implant-Supported Dentures Work

 O-ring or insert replacement every 12 to 24 months costs $100 to $300 per appointment typically.
 This includes the replacement components and the professional service to install them properly.
 Some practices bundle this into maintenance plans, others charge per visit.

 Regular check-ups and cleanings every six months cost $100 to $200 per visit, similar to normal dental maintenance.
-These appointments monitor implant health, check attachment wear, and ensure everything functions properly.
+These appointments monitor implant health, check attachment wear, and verify everything functions properly.
 Insurance may cover these visits as routine dental care.

 Eventually, you’ll need denture replacement when the original denture wears out or no longer fits properly due to tissue changes.
 New denture fabrication costs $1,500 to $3,500 typically.
 The implants and attachments remain in place – you’re just getting a new denture base with fresh housings.
 This typically happens every five to eight years.